ryanmurphy42/Murphy2019/README.md

 # Murphy2019

-An individual-based mechanical model of cell movement in heterogeneous tissues and its coarse-grained approximation.
+A one-dimensional individual-based mechanical model of cell movement in heterogeneous tissues and its coarse-grained approximation.
 Key algorithms used to generate paper figures.

 Murphy2019_GitHub_v1.m is the main script.